IdentityPython/pyFF/README.rst

 Features
 ========

-* Pluggable "piplines" for processing SAML metadata
+* Pluggable "pipelines" for processing SAML metadata
 * Signature validation and creation
 * Support for using PKCS#11 tokens for signing
 * Certificate expiration checking and reporting
-* Fast parallell fetch of multiple streams
+* Fast parallel fetching of multiple streams

 Dependencies
 ============